-For a lengthy yet enjoyable walk with views and changing perspectives, zigzag across the four bridges (Margaret, Chain, Elizabeth and Liberty) that span the Danube in the heart of Budapest.
-Taking in the sights on foot is a good way to see the city and adds zero euros to a Budapest trip cost.
+For a lengthy yet enjoyable walk with views and changing perspectives, zigzag across the four bridges of Budapest (Margaret, Chain, Elizabeth and Liberty) that span the Danube in the heart of the city.
+Taking in the sights on foot is a good way to see the city and adds zero expenses to a Budapest trip cost.